NinjaAiden/dcd-milestone-project/README.md

 - MongoDB / NoSQL for the database
 - PyMongo was used to facilitate communication between MongoDB and the application
 - Python was used for the majority of this application, using the flask framework for the backend code
 - Bootstrap 4.0 was used for CSS styling, with a custom CSS overlay, which can be found under the static directory
-- Some HTML was used for visual purposes and creating forms to feed information into the back end
+- HTML was used for visual purposes and creating forms to feed information into the back end
+- Javascript was used in some places to add or update elements of the user interface

 ## Deployment

 This application was deployed on heroku and linked to the master branch of the Github repository for automatic synchronisation of commits